herculesinc/pg-dao/README.md

 Internally, DAO fetch methods call model handler's get fetch query methods (`getFetchOneQuery()` and `getFetchAllQuery()`) and execute returned queries using `dao.execute()` method.
 So, any custom fetch queries defined for the model will automatically work in these methods too.

 When working with models derived from `AbstractModel`, keep in mind that `FOR UPDATE` statement will be added to all automatically generated fetch queries when `forUpdate` parameter is set to true for `getFetchOneQuery()` and `getFetchAllQuery()` methods.
+Also, the `mode` for all fetch queries used with `AbstractModel` must be `array` as `AbstractModel` expects rows read from the database to be in array form.

 ### Modifying and Syncing Models